The Complexity of Phylogeny Constraint Satisfaction Problems: Introduction

-We present a considerable strengthening of this result, and classify the complexity of phylogeny problems for all sets of phylogeny constraints that can be defined with the mentioned rooted triple relation and equality.
-Our results show that each of the problem problems obtained in this way is polynomial-time solvable or NP-complete.
+We present a considerable strengthening of the result of Bodirsky \& Mueller~\cite{phylo-long}, and classify the complexity of phylogeny problems for all sets of phylogeny constraints that can be defined as a Boolean combination of the mentioned rooted triple relation and the equality relation (on leaves).
+The reader should be aware that many problems of this type may appear exotic from a biological point of view~---~the name ``phylogeny'' should not be taken too literally.
+Our results show that each of the problems obtained in this way is polynomial-time solvable or NP-complete.
 As we will demonstrate later (see Section~\ref{sect:phylo}), this class of problems is expressive enough to contain also \emph{unrooted phylogeny problems}.
 A famous example of such an unrooted phylogeny problem is the NP-complete \emph{quartet consistency problem}~\cite{Steel}: here we are given a set $V$ of variables, and a set of quartets $ab{:}cd$ with $a,b,c,d \in V$, and we would like to know whether there exists a tree $T$ with leaves from $V$ such that for each of the given quartets $ab{:}cd$ the shortest path from $a$ to $b$ does not intersect the shortest path from $c$ to $d$ in $T$.
-Another phylogeny problem that has been studied in the literature and that falls into the framework of this paper (but not into the one in~\cite{phylo-long}) is the \emph{tree discovery problem}~\cite{ASSU}: here, the input consists of a set of 4-tuples of variables, and the task is to find a rooted tree $T$ such that for each triple $(x,y,u,v)$ in the input the youngest common ancestor of $x$ and $y$ is a proper descendant of the lowest common ancestor of $u$ and $v$.
+Another phylogeny problem that has been studied in the literature and that falls into the framework of this paper (but not into the one in~\cite{phylo-long}) is the \emph{tree discovery problem}~\cite{ASSU}: here, the input consists of a set of 4-tuples of variables, and the task is to find a rooted tree $T$ such that for each $4$-tuple $(x,y,u,v)$ in the input the youngest common ancestor of $x$ and $y$ is a proper descendant of the youngest common ancestor of $u$ and $v$.

 The proof of the complexity classification is based on a variety of methods and results.
 Our first step is that we give an alternative description of phylogeny problems as constraint satisfaction problems (CSPs) over a countably infinite domain where the constraint relations are first-order definable over the (up to isomorphism unique) \emph{homogeneous binary branching $C$-relation}, a well-known structure in model theory.
 A central result that simplifies our work considerably is a recent analysis of the endomorphism monoids of such relations~\cite{BodJonsPham}.
 Informally, this result implies that there are precisely four types of phylogeny problems: (1) trivial (i.e., if there is a solution, there is a constant solution), (2) rooted, (3) unrooted, and (4) degenerate cases that have been called equality CSPs~\cite{ecsps}.
 We will show that all unrooted phylogeny problems are NP-hard, and the complexity of all equality CSPs is already known.